 □ Arrange for a visa and/or work permit (if applicable)

 □ Moving your things.
-One helpful way to transport your luggage and boxes is using inexpensive shipping companies such as Unibaggage.
+One helpful way to transport your luggage and boxes is using inexpensive shipping companies such as Mybaggage.com.

 □ Complete municipal registration and obtain BSN number.
 You cannot legally work in the Netherlands without a BSN (burgerservicenummer).
 Read our blog for more information on navigating the red tape of the gemeente.

 □ Set up a bank account.
-There are a lot to choose from so do your research!
+There is a lot to choose from so do your research!

 □ Arrange for a health insurance plan.
 There are also many health plans and types of coverage to choose from.
 Try some comparison sites such as this one and this one to see what kind of plans fit your budget and needs.